fracaen/deadAPfinder/README.md

 # deadAPfinder
-Find dead wireless access points hidden in your network A Cisco / Velaspan Hackathon co-creation
+Find dead wireless access points hidden in your network.
+A Cisco / Velaspan Hackathon co-creation